AlissonDiniz/sorat/README.md

 # Sorat

-Software to manager system requirements and auto generate test cases selenium code.
+Software to the management requirements and auto generate test cases.

+Technologies used:
+  - Grails Framework
+  - Spring Security
+  - Twitter BootStrap